-A StreamStats Report is created using data from the USGS StreamStats database.
+A StreamStats Report is created using data from the U.S. Geological Survey (USGS) StreamStats database.
 The StreamStats Report provides information about the drainage area of your PA.
-An example StreamStats Report is shown in Figure 4.3.
+An example StreamStats Report (partial) is shown in Figure 4.3.

 To create a StreamStats Report, click the USGS StreamStats icon on the Find tab.
 This will open a sidebar with the link to an external USGS webpage: USGS StreamStats 4.0 with detailed instructions on how to create a report.
 These steps are also summarized below.